 North Korea's nuclear weapons program has grown with each Kim regime

-North Korea on Wednesday fired an unidentified ballistic missile in the middle of the night local time, a U.S. official has confirmed to Fox News.
+North Korea on Wednesday fired an intercontinental ballistic missile in the middle of the night local time, a U.S. official has confirmed to Fox News.

 The missile "flew eastward from the vicinity of Pyongyang" toward the Sea of Japan, South Korean military officials said, according to South Korea's Yonhap News Agency.